Azure/AI-PredictiveMaintenance/docs/README.md

 # Productionalization

+Designing and building a production data pipeline for a Predictive Maintenance solution can be a relatively non-trivial task.
+One of the main reasons being that feature engineering (featurization) requires not only new, but also historic data.
+For reasons outlined below, this solution was built to support real-time featurization and scoring.

 ## Model operationalization

 ## Featurization
 ![](img/productionalization_feature_engineering.png)
 ## Scoring, visualization and actions
 ![](img/productionalization_scoring.png)

+# Using the Dashboard

+# Further reading

 <div class="github-only">
 ## Data Ingress and Storage